Jayse19/ReactPortfolioWithTypscript/src/TimeSheet/TimeSheet.md

  ### problems:
  - Timer moves up time really quickly and I am not sure how to fix this.
 There is no error so it's something I couldn't look up.
  - Cant display data using a query
  _____

+ ## Time Log: 9/23-9/26

+### Time spent:
+- I spent about 2 hour watching the videos about forms
+- I spent 3-4 hours working on my project fixing the timer, adding useCallback, fixing the react query, using a new useRef, and adding a form
+ ### goals:
+ - Fix the timer
+ - Fix useEffect(), add css, use react.memo, and use useRef() in a better manner
+ - Fix query
+ - Add useCallBack()
+ - Create a simple form using mui components.

+ ### problems:
+ - Finding an example to follow that would fit my portfolio.
+ - Displaying my code on github pages or a third party website.
+ - Form looking nice using mui (boxes too close to each other and name fields look bad.
+Values don't reset to default)
+ _____